 But it isn’t just the language.
-The Han Chinese occupy the same politico-geographic area as their forebears in a way that has no corollary in the West.
-The Jewish people, for example, are recognizably and historically ancient, but for most of that time they’ve occupied no lands, had no state, and so their history — by which I mean the narrative of their people, not a scientific accounting of events — is a “private” history consisting mostly of their thoughts about themselves along with records of what has been done to them.
+The Han Chinese occupy the same geographic area as their forebears in a way that has no corollary in the West.
+The Jewish people, for example, are recognizably and historically ancient, but for most of that time they’ve occupied no lands, had no state, and so their history — by which I mean the narrative of their people, not a scientific accounting of likely past events — is a “private” history consisting mostly of their thoughts about themselves along with records of what has been done to them.

-It wasn’t until the elite ideas of the intellectual Renaissance began to seep out of the universities that artists and musicians took note.
-So, for example, you probably can’t name a single Renaissance (or earlier) composer off the top of your head, but you can almost certainly name some of the stars of the very next era of Western art, the Baroque, which includes household names like J.S.
-Bach, Vivaldi, Handel, and Pachelbel, whose Canon in D is a perennial favorite at weddings.
-Ours is a Renaissance, not an antique culture.
+Most major cities in the Western world have a “classical music” station, and what is being played on it right now is not music from ancient Rome.
+I would also bet you can’t name a single Medieval Renaissance composer off the top of your head, but you can almost certainly name some of the later stars — J.S.
+Bach, Vivaldi, Handel, and Pachelbel, whose Canon in D is still a perennial favorite at weddings.
+Because our culture is not ancient.

 The difference between the violin and the pipa is the difference between Western and Chinese culture.
-Its origins are murky of course, but the first recorded mention of the pipa came during — you guessed it — the Han Dynasty, around the 2nd century AD.
+Its origins are ancient and murky.
+The first recorded mention of it came during — you guessed it — the Han Dynasty, around the 2nd century AD.
 This song, whose origins are also murky, has existed in some form for at least 500 years and commemorates the Battle of Gaixia, where in 202 BC the Han leader Liu Bang decisively defeated his rival, the warlord Xiang Yu from the state of Chu.

 The closest thing to the Battle of Gaixia in the West is probably the Battle of Salamis (480 BC), where the Greeks decisively defeated the Persians, thereby creating a Europe free of oriental rule, which had defined civilization up to that point.
 Alternatively, you could pick the defeat of Marc Antony and Cleopatra (a Greek descendant of one of Alexander’s generals) by the forces of Caesar Augustus at the Battle of Actium in 27 BC.

 The fact that none of that is the case shows that our culture is not ancient — certainly not in the way that Chinese culture is.
 To be native Chinese is to be the recipient of 2,300 years of contiguous history, which is awe-some to me.